Last Update 9th May, 2017.

-Don’t do it!
-Try and use a comma or a dash if you can.
-Your reader will flow right on into the next sentence and get lost deep in the depths of your blog post.
+Don't do it!
+Try and use a comma or a dash if you can, it'll make it easier for your reader to just keep on reading and immerse themselves into your main content.

 “But wait!
 That's bad grammar!”

-I know and even as I type I’m conflicted because I’m a real grammar geek, but trust me on this and try it when you start your next blog post.
-Just please don’t tell the grammar police, okay?
+I know and even as I type I'm conflicted because I'm a real grammar geek, but trust me on this and try it when you start your next blog post.
+If you don't tell the grammar police, I won't.